Nigel Bowen

-For the Mayor of Timaru, see Nigel Bowen.

 Sir Nigel Hubert Bowen, (26 May 1911 – 27 September 1994) was an Australian lawyer, politician and judge.
 He was a member of the Liberal Party and served in the House of Representatives from 1964 to 1973, representing the New South Wales seat of Parramatta.
 He held senior ministerial office in multiple Coalition governments, serving as Attorney-General (1966–1969, 1971), Minister for Education and Science (1969–1971), and Minister for Foreign Affairs (1971–1972).
 After the Coalition lost the 1972 election he was an unsuccessful candidate to replace William McMahon as Liberal leader, losing to Billy Snedden by a single vote.
 After leaving politics he served as the inaugural chief justice of the Federal Court of Australia (1976–1990).

 Early life

 Bowen was born on 26 May 1911 in Summerland, British Columbia, Canada.
 He was the son of Dorothy Joan (née King) and Otway Percival Bowen.
 His parents, both born in England, were apple farmers.

 Bowen and his parents moved to Australia shortly after his birth.
 They initially settled on a sheep farm in Gunnedah, New South Wales, but following a drought moved to Sydney where his father worked as an accountant.
 Bowen was sent to school in England from 1919 to 1921 with financial assistance from an aunt.
 After returning to Australia he attended The King's School, Parramatta, from 1922 to 1927.
 He subsequently matriculated to the University of Sydney, graduating Bachelor of Arts in 1931 and Bachelor of Laws in 1934.
 He served his articles of clerkship with Sly and Russell in Sydney and was called to the bar in 1936.
 He practised "widely across fields that included divorce, probate, and inheritance".

 During the Second World War, Bowen volunteered in 1941 and joined the Second Australian Imperial Force in 1942 and served in the South Pacific theatre for two years.